perumalprabhup/angular-with-ci-cd/README.md

 # AngularWithCiCd

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+This project was created to demonstrate CI/CD using travis for angular.
+Textual explanation of the same can be found in [My Blog](https://medium.com/@getprabuk/angular-6-travis-ci-with-headless-chrome-58fab1b394e1)

 ## Development server